 We recently took a trip through the Eastern Shore of Maryland and explored St. Michaels and Easton, then Ocean City, and back to Cambridge before heading home.
-Today, I am covering the last section of our trip, Ocean City and Assateague Island, along with a recipe for Boardwalk Fries.
-In case you missed it, here are my other posts from our trip: Easton, St. Michaels, Cambridge, and the Hyatt Regency Chesapeake Bay.
+Today, I am sharing our experiences from Ocean City, Maryland and Assateague Island along with a recipe for Boardwalk Fries!

 Ocean City, Maryland

 Ocean City is a beach resort town located on the Atlantic coast in Maryland.
 It is 146 miles from Washington DC and 138 miles from Baltimore.

 The first major hotel, the Atlantic Hotel, opened on July 4th, 1875 and is still in operation (under the Purnell family since 1923).
 In 1933, the Category 4 Cheaspeake- Potomac hurricane created the inlet separating Ocean City from now Assateague Island.

 The area has continued to grow over the years and recently is even starting to see more visitors during the shoulder seasons and winter months.